vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 		There're not sure where the mafia went, did they go under?
 Did they hide?
 		It's hard to hard from Danny
-		"Why me?" -> "I was always here", "You looked like you needed guidance", "It's not my end of the road" "What are you trying to prolong?" -> "The people of this City"
+		"Why me?" -> "I was always here", "You looked like you needed guidance", "It's not my end of the road" "What are you trying to prolong?" -> "This City", "Its people", "The City doesn't what's coming, but maybe we can help"